ryanboldi/ryanboldi.github.io/_pages/teaching.md

 #### Currently Teaching:
-* CS201P -
+* CS201 - Introduction to Depth First Search
-* CS200P - Introduction to Intermediate Algorithms and Data Structures in Python
+* CS200 - Introduction to Intermediate Algorithms and Data Structures in Python

 #### Past Classes:
 * CS102P - Basic Algorithms and Data Structure II in Python
-* USACO Bronze Booster for Fall 201P (Python)
+* US Computing Olympiad (USACO) Bronze Booster for Fall 201P (Python)

-\\

-\\

-\\

 # Activities

-I am also the current president of ACM Machine Learning Club at the University of Massachusetts Amherst.
+I am the current president of ACM Machine Learning Club at the University of Massachusetts Amherst.